 With this said, maybe this is what encourages you to look at the Smart 5 5000, which is very similar but has the better box contents, including a travel case which is not included with the Smart 4.

 Aside from the aforementioned 2 brush heads, the Smart 4 comes with a brush head stand included in the box.
 This is a moulded piece of plastic that clips around the charging stand that is also provided.

 On it are 2 plastic prongs, one either side of the centrally mounted charging stand that will hold a brush head upright.
-It is a nice touch for holding a spare or alternative heads and stops the heads getting knocked about and overall protected.
+It is a nice touch for holding a spare or alternative head and stops the heads getting knocked about and overall protected.

 The charging stand is fairly self explanatory, but I explain more about this in the battery section of the review.

 In the unlikely event, something goes wrong, there is as standard a 24 month warranty is provided with the 5000.
 This covers the battery too.
 Register the brush online and you get an extra 12 months at no extra cost, so 36 months or 3 years in total.

 One final thing to be aware of is that there is a money back guarantee on offer from Oral-B. It is essentially like a trial, whereby you can buy and try the brush.
 Should you not like it you can return it for a refund.
 This is particularly useful if you are unsure whether an electric toothbrush is for you.
 Find out more about it here.

 Summary of Design, Usability, Clean & General Use